-When traveling through South America, you’re never far from churches and the history, artifacts, and beauty they contain.
+When making your way through South America, you’re never too far from a stunning church — or the history, artifacts, and beauty they contain.
 Whether you’re a religious person, or simply an admirer of iconic landmarks, South America’s spiritual houses of the holy offer a perfect balance to the hustle and bustle of the continent’s major metropolises.

-Here are a few of our favorite churches that you can visit when you travel to South America.
-Their exteriors range from simple to striking, and inside, you’ll find beautiful works of art, ornately detailed alters, and mysterious notes on the past offering fresh perspectives on these iconic places of worship.
+While it would be impossible to chronicle every church on the continent, we’ve put together a list of our favorites — many of which you can visit when you travel to South America.
+Their exteriors range from simple to striking.
+Inside, they’re filled with beautiful works of art, ornately detailed alters, and mysterious notes on the past that offer fresh perspectives on these iconic places of worship.

 Cathedral of La Plata in Argentina

-Our look at the churches of South America begins with the Cathedral of La Plata in the province of Buenos Aires, Argentina.
+Our look at South America’s churches begins with the Cathedral of La Plata in the province of Buenos Aires, Argentina.
 This is the 6th tallest church in the Americas and 58th tallest in the world.

-The cathedral's design was conceived by Benoit and Buenos Aires governor Dardo Rocha, who believed a towering gothic edifice would be a pure expression of divine will.
+Benoit and Buenos Aires governor Dardo Rocha conceived the cathedral’s design, who believed a towering gothic edifice would be a pure expression of the divine will.
 And while construction began in 1882, the cathedral was not opened until 1932.
-And even then it did not include its famous towering spires.
-Progress wasn’t made on this iconic element of the cathedral until 1987 when the governor of Buenos Aires narrowly escaped injury after a window shattered on a chair he was sitting in only moments before.
-Perhaps it was an act of God, or maybe it had to do with the deteriorating condition of the cathedral.
-Either way, revitalization efforts were put into place, and in 1999, the spires—as well as Pedro Benoit’s vision for the cathedral—was complete.
+And even then, it did not include its famous towering spires.
+Progress wasn’t made on this iconic element of the cathedral until 1987, when the governor of Buenos Aires narrowly escaped injury after a window shattered on a chair he was sitting in only moments before.
+Perhaps it was an act of God, or maybe it had to do with the cathedral’s deteriorating condition.
+Either way, revitalization efforts were put into place, and in 1999, the spires — as well as Pedro Benoit’s vision for the cathedral — were complete.

 Buenos Aires Metropolitan Cathedral in Argentina

-Overlooking the Plaza de Mayo in Buenos Aires city center, the Buenos Aires Metropolitan Cathedral boasts a subdued Neoclassical design that seems like it would be more at home in ancient Greece than Argentina.
-Look more closely, however, and discover the cathedral’s twelve Neoclassical columns represent Christ’s apostles—while catholic iconography embellishes the front wall.
+Nestled in the Plaza de Mayo in Buenos Aires city center, the Buenos Aires Metropolitan Cathedral is somewhat subdued, especially compared to the towering structures featured here.
+It boasts a Neoclassical design that seems like it would be more at home in ancient Greece than Argentina.
+Look more closely, however, and you’ll discover the cathedral’s twelve Neoclassical columns represent Christ’s apostles.
+Also, catholic iconography embellishes the front wall.
 For many, however, it won’t be the exterior aesthetic that draws them to this historic church.

-Sports fans should also take note, the Buenos Aires Metropolitan Cathedral is also home to an image of Cristo de Buen Amor (the Christ of Good Love) donated by Héctor Scotta and Daniel Bertoni in 1979.
-These Argentine soccer players believed this Christ—known as the football player’s Christ—would bring the Argentinian National Team luck.
-They may have been right, as a few years later, the Argentinian’s, lead by Diego Maradona and his infamous “Hand of God” goal, were World Cup champions.
+Sports fans should note that the Buenos Aires Metropolitan Cathedral is also home to an image of Cristo de Buen Amor (the Christ of Good Love) donated by Héctor Scotta and Daniel Bertoni in 1979.
+These Argentine soccer players believed this Christ — known as the football player’s Christ — would bring the Argentinian National Team luck.
+They may have been right, as a few years later, the Argentinians, lead by the late great Diego Maradona and his infamous “Hand of God” goal, were World Cup champions.

 The Church of Jesus in the Garden of Olives in Olivos

-We would be remiss if we didn’t include this mysterious abbey—affectionately known as the Garden of Olives—on our list.
-Located in the Buenos Aires suburb of Olivos, its name is a reference to the Garden of Gethsemane, at the base of the Mount of Olives, where the apostles Matthew and Mark mention Jesus went to pray.
+We would be remiss if we didn’t include this mysterious abbey — affectionately known as the Garden of Olives — on our list.
+Located in the Buenos Aires suburb of Olivos, its name refers to the Garden of Gethsemane, at the base of the Mount of Olives, where the apostles Matthew and Mark mention Jesus went to pray.

-You can visit all three of these churches when you cruise to Argentina with us.
+You can visit all three of these churches on your Azamara cruise to Argentina.

 Metropolitan Cathedral of Saint Sebastian in Rio de Janeiro

 Four floor-to-ceiling rectangular stained glass windows tower 210 feet above the cathedral, meeting to form a Greek cross that acts as a skylight.
-These stained glass windows represent the Four Marks of the Church—Una, Santa, Catholic, and Apostolic—and are meant to depict God descending to Earth from above.
+These stained glass windows represent the Four Marks of the Church — Una, Santa, Catholic, and Apostolic — and depict God descending to Earth from above.

-There are 5,000 seats for parishioners in this church, but it has a standing-room capacity of 20,000.
+There are 5,000 seats for parishioners in this church, but it has a standing-room capacity of 20,000 under normal circumstances.
 Considering this is Rio’s most famous church, the extra space certainly comes in handy.
 In the basement, you can make your way through the church’s Sacred Art Museum, where a captivating assortment of artwork and historical artifacts are on display.

 São Francisco Church and Convent in Salvador De Bahia

-Ornate gilded wood carvings and paintings adorn much of the interior of the cathedral—from the pillars and archways to the vaulted ceilings—while golden foliage, angels, and birds decorate the altarpiece.
-Nicknamed “The Golden Church,” São Francisco is also considered one of the best examples of the Brazilian-Portuguese Baroque style of artwork.
-Of particular note here are the ceiling paintings in the entrance hall created in 1774 by José Joaquim da Rocha, and Bartolomeu Antunes de Jesus’ azulejo tiles that run along the lower walls of the main chapel depicting the life and times of St Francis of Assisi.
-These tiles are particularly notable for their size (they’re much larger than traditional azulejo tiles), and stand out in contrast to gold you’ll find elsewhere.
+Ornate gilded wood carvings and paintings adorn much of the cathedral’s interior — from the pillars and archways to the vaulted ceilings — while golden foliage, angels, and birds decorate the altarpiece.
+Nicknamed “The Golden Church”, São Francisco is also considered one of the best examples of the Brazilian-Portuguese Baroque style of design.
+Of particular note here are the ceiling paintings in the entrance hall, created in 1774 by José Joaquim da Rocha, and the azulejo tiles by Bartolomeu Antunes de Jesus.
+Running along the lower walls of the main chapel, these tiles depict St. Francis of Assisi’s life and times.
+They are particularly notable for their size (they’re much larger than traditional azulejo tiles) and stand out in contrast to gold you’ll find elsewhere.

 São Paulo Cathedral in São Paulo

 The cathedral of the Archdiocese of São Paulo, Brazil, São Paulo Cathedral is the city’s largest Catholic church.
-Designed by German Maximilian Emil Hehl, the church features a Neo-gothic structure and a Renaissance-style dome that takes direct inspiration from the Cathedral of Florence.
+Designed by the German architect Maximilian Emil Hehl, the church features a Neogothic structure and a Renaissance-style dome that takes direct inspiration from the Cathedral of Florence.

-Even with that impressive accolade, it’s what lies beneath that draws crowds to this church when visiting São Paulo.
+Even with that impressive accolade, it’s what lies beneath that draws people to this church when visiting São Paulo.
 The Crypt of the São Paulo Cathedral is so massive, it could be considered its own underground cathedral.
-Situated under the main altar, the crypt features Gothic-style arches and columns, and depicts the story of Job and Saint Jerome on sizable marble slabs.
+Situated under the main altar, the crypt features Gothic-style arches and columns.
+It depicts the story of Job and Saint Jerome on sizable marble slabs.
 This crypt, which is open to the public, is the final resting place of some of São Paulo’s most influential people, including Bartolomeu de Gusmão, a Portuguese priest remembered for his visionary 18th-century airship design.

-Browse our upcoming sailings to Brazil to plan your visit to these beautiful churches.
+Browse our upcoming cruises to Brazil to plan your visit to these beautiful churches.

 Christ Church Cathedral in Port Stanley